mrudulp/mrudulp.github.io/_posts/2015-06-01-Continuous-Integration-of-iOS-Application-with-Jenkins.md

 categories: automation_testing iOS continuous_integration jenkins
 ---

-# Continuous Integration of iOS Application with Jenkins.

-###(These are partial instructions, these would be updated soon.)

 We are going to look at Continuous Integration of iOS Application with Jenkins CI.
 We are going to use Appium for Test Automation and Robot Framework to write the tests.